-- > Making sure sufficient staff are suitably trained - > Making staff aware of pupil's condition, where appropriate - Making sure there are cover arrangements to ensure someone is always available to support pupils with medical conditions - > Providing supply teachers with appropriate information about the policy and relevant pupils - > Developing and monitoring individual healthcare plans (IHPs)
+- Making staff aware of pupil's condition, where appropriate. - Making sure there are cover arrangements to ensure someone is always available to support pupils with medical conditions. - Providing supply teachers with appropriate information about the policy and relevant pupils. - Developing and monitoring individual healthcare plans (IHPs).

-The named person with responsibility for implementing this policy is C Howells
+The named person with responsibility for implementing this policy is C Howells.